 - Come up with your own idea for this amazing mayonnaise and ketchup dressing.

-Storing Russian Dressing couldn’t be easier than in a lidded jar like this.
+Storing this dressing couldn’t be easier than in a lidded jar like this.
 You can make it up, right in the jar if you like.
 Fewer dishes and gives you a way to give the salad dressing a good shake too.